Papa (2024 film): Critical response

-Calvin Choi, writing for the Hong Kong Economic Times, described Yung's screenplay as "complex", acknowledging that it avoids the direction of 1990s Category III true crime films to instead explore the victim's emotions and familial love through the father's memories, with nuanced performances that allow the audience to experience the rollercoaster of feelings in the tragic aftermath alongside him. am730 Jonathan Hung also observed that Yung departed from the style of his previous crime thriller Port of Call (2015) and typical crime narratives, instead focusing on a father's journey of reconciliation through character-centric cinematography and nonlinear flashbacks that emphasise the father's love for his family members, effectively capturing the complexities of loss and memory.
-Estella Huang echoed Hung's view in her review for Mirror Media, finding that Yung took an opposite approach from Port of Call by employing a purely artistic presentation style in Papa, which transcends sensationalism to explore universal human emotions and the impact of loss through unconventional plot progression and a "heartbreaking but unforgettable" performance by Lau.
+Calvin Choi, writing for the Hong Kong Economic Times, described Yung's screenplay as "complex", acknowledging that it avoids the direction of 1990s Category III true crime films to instead explore the victim's emotions and familial love through the father's memories, with nuanced performances that allow the audience to experience the rollercoaster of feelings in the tragic aftermath alongside him. am730 Jonathan Hung also observed that Yung departed from the style of his previous crime thriller Port of Call (2015) and typical crime narratives, instead focusing on a father's journey of reconciliation through character-centric cinematography and nonlinear flashbacks, effectively capturing the complexities of loss and memory.
+Estella Huang echoed Hung's view in her review for Mirror Media, finding that Yung took an opposite approach from Port of Call by employing a purely artistic presentation style in Papa, which transcends sensationalism to examine universal human emotions and the impact of loss through unconventional plot progression and a "heartbreaking but unforgettable" performance by Lau.

-The Hollywood Reporter Jordan Mintzer characterised the film as "a kaleidoscope of impressions" that explores guilt and regret through an "intriguing" emotional journey from the father's perspective, while noting that its disoriented timeline and filming style "dulls the dramatic impact", yet ultimately praised Yung's "cerebral" direction for providing a complex reflection on handling grief.
-Keith Ho, reviewing for HK01, also described Papa as a "powerfully moving" film that thoughtfully examines the navigation of tragedy's aftermath and emphasises the father's struggle with survivor's guilt through the ensemble's excellent performances, though he noted it focuses more on sensational aspects of the crime that may not resonate with all audiences.
+The Hollywood Reporter Jordan Mintzer characterised the film as "a kaleidoscope of impressions" that explores guilt and regret through an emotional journey from the father's perspective, while noting that its disoriented timeline and filming style "dulls the dramatic impact", yet ultimately praised Yung's "cerebral" direction for providing a complex reflection on handling grief.
+Keith Ho, reviewing for HK01, also described Papa as a "powerfully moving" film that thoughtfully examines the navigation of tragedy's aftermath and presents the father's struggle with survivor's guilt through the ensemble's excellent performances, though he noted it focuses more on sensational aspects of the crime that may not resonate with all audiences.
 Wendy Ide at The Guardian gave the film 2/5 stars and offered a rather negative review, criticising its missed opportunity for psychological exploration despite a "promising opening", which is undermined by "flabby backstory" and "unwieldy flashbacks" that reduce the remainder of the film to a mere "ghoulish countdown to the attack itself".

 Audience response

-The film received mixed reviews from the audience, with Sing Tao Daily highlighting criticism on the internet regarding whether it inflicted secondary victimisation on the surviving father from the Heung Wo Street Murder.
+The film received mixed reviews from the audience, with Sing Tao Daily reporting criticism on the internet regarding whether it inflicted secondary victimisation on the surviving father from the Heung Wo Street Murder.
 Philip Yung later responded on Facebook, explaining that he had received full consent from Kan Fuk-kui to adapt his story and that Kan expressed his support for the film.
 (Note: Kan Fuk-kui was given a "Special Thanks" credit in the film.)
 William Lau of the Hong Kong Film Critics Society summarised other common criticisms online, particularly regarding the film's narrative subtlety, questioning the abnormal emotional state and illogical motives of Sean Lau's character, which prioritise an omniscient point of view over the father's perspective in interpreting the tragedy.